 In the 1981-1982 school year, MIS began the school year on its present site in a purpose built campus funded generously by Mobil Oil, Inc. Enrollment grew to new highs.
 Following the withdrawal of Mobil Oil from Medan, our student numbers began to fall again.

 In 2002, MIS became an authorized school with the Middle Years Programme of the International Baccalaureate Organization becoming the first school in Sumatra to offer this prestigious programme.
 In 2003, MIS was authorized to offer the Primary Years Programme.
 In 2017, MIS was authorized to offer the Diploma Programme, and the 2018-2019 school year will mark our first graduating Grade 12 cohort.

 The MIS campus has the feel of a tropical garden.
 It is an oasis of peacefulness set amongst busy Medan.
-It has spacious classrooms, a library, a computer lab, a science laboratory, an early childhood center, two swimming pools, an indoor gymnasium with a stage, an art room, a music room, a full sized soccer field and an administration building.
+It has spacious classrooms, a library, a computer lab, a science laboratory, an early childhood center, two swimming pools, an indoor gymnasium with a stage, an art room, a music room, a full sized soccer field, three outdoor playground, and an administration building.
 We have a fully Wifi campus and a state of the art Apple-based computer lab.
 Our campus allows for optimal conditions to educate both the mind and the body.

 The board has begun an ambitious renewal project for the entire campus.
 Starting with the renewal of the swimming pool area.
 In August of 2015 we opened our new science lab to support upper level science courses.

 "The purpose of Medan International School is to provide a high quality, internationally accredited education which places the development of each student at the centre of educational endeavours".
 The MIS library supports this aim.
 MIS follows the International Baccalaureate (IB) curriculum that aims "to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect".
 In each subject, all students are encouraged to be able to independently find appropriate information to enhance their studies.